Ben Cahoon: Coaching career

-On February 1, 2011, Brigham Young University head football coach, Bronco Mendenhall, announced Ben Cahoon would join the BYU coaching staff as the wide receivers coach.
+On February 1, 2011, Brigham Young University head football coach, Bronco Mendenhall, announced Cahoon would join the BYU coaching staff as the wide receivers coach.
 He served in that role through the end of the 2012 season, after which the school re-hired its former offensive coordinator Robert Anae, leading to Cahoon being released on January 15, 2013.
 Cahoon returned to the coaching staff for the 2016 season under new head coach Kalani Sitake and offensive coordinator Ty Detmer for 2 seasons.